b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 (the comma is present in the long, non-comprehension version of nested for loops in the link above).

-Anyway, note that since the calculation of probability from
+Anyway, note that since the calculations from
 @sec:statistics_intro_probability_properties assumed the probability independence, then the same assumption is made here.
-That means that a given person cannot be classified at the same time as the citizen of the US and UK nor have blue and some other eye color at once.
+That means, e.g. that a given person cannot be classified at the same time as the citizen of the US and UK (you should think carefully about the inclusion criteria for the categories).
+Moreover, the eye color also needs to be clear cut.

 To be continued...